sahithyandev/s1/src/content/docs/properties-of-materials/basics/08-space-lattice.md

 :::note

-When considering the density change from one structure transitioned to another, note that the total number of atoms stays the change.
+The total number of atoms stays the same when one structure transitions into another.

 :::